Nachhilfe-Development/ScrapeCord/README.md

 - `message_id`: message id or null
 - `fail_if_not_exists`: if fail the message does not exist / could not be found
 - `jump_url`: jump url

+## Role Keys
+- `color`: the color of the role
+- `id`: the role id
+- `name`: the name of the role
+- `position`: the position of the role
+- `mentionable`: if the role can be mentioned by users
+- `hoist`: Indicates if the role will be displayed separately from other members
+- `icon`: the icon (see Asset Keys) or null
+- `unicode_emoji`: the unicode emoji as string or null